-7:45 CCS Tour / Open day At the CCS tour for high school students, we show our research activity and the supercomputer of the center.
+CCS Tour / Open day

+At the CCS tour for high school students, Open day in spring, and Open Campus in summer, we show our research activities and the supercomputer of the center.
 About 2000 people a year visit the CCS.

-Projects, symposiums, and conferencing support - Public relations activities on the Mt.
-Tsukuba project - Support to Joint Center for Advanced HPC (JCAHPC) - Booth design and management support at SC etc.
+Projects, symposiums, and conferencing support

+- Public relations activities on the Mt.
+Tsukuba project - Support to Joint Center for Advanced HPC (JCAHPC) - Support to make communication tools for public about research outputs - Booth design and management support at SC